Accounting: Make Your Future Count!

 In addition to your accounting classes, you will take courses in other management areas, such as operations management, finance, marketing and human resource management as you complete your accounting degree.
 As a result, you will leave Krannert with a solid understanding of both accounting and overall business operations.

 Our undergraduate accounting majors find great jobs in many types of organizations.
 Some work for public accounting firms, others for corporations, not-for-profits or the government.
-A sample of recent jobs that our students have accepted.

 You can see the Plan of Study for Accounting majors.